 Sherritt is an industry leader in the mining, hydrometallurgical processing and refining of nickel and cobalt.
 Sherritt has a 50/50 partnership with General Nickel Company S.A. ("GNC") of Cuba (the "Moa Joint Venture" or the "Moa JV").
-In addition, Sherritt has a wholly-owned fertilizer business, sulphuric acid, utilities, fertilizer storage and administrative facilities in Fort Saskatchewan, Alberta, Canada (Fort Site) that provide additional sources of income.

-The Moa Joint Venture mines, processes and refines nickel and cobalt for sale worldwide (except in the United States).
-The Moa Joint Venture is a vertically-integrated joint venture that mines lateritic ore by open pit methods and processes them at its facilities at Moa, Cuba into mixed sulphide precipitate ("MSP") containing nickel and cobalt.
-The MSP is transported to the refining facilities in Fort Saskatchewan, Alberta.
-The resulting nickel and cobalt products are sold to various markets, primarily in Europe, Japan and China.
-At the current depletion rates, the concessions of the Moa Joint Venture are planned to be mined until at least 2045.
+The Moa JV is a vertically integrated joint venture that mines, processes and refines nickel and cobalt for sale worldwide (except in the United States).
+The joint venture has an open pit lateritic ore mine and processing facility in Moa, Cuba where ore is processed into MSP containing nickel and cobalt.
+The MSP is transported to its refining facilities in Fort Saskatchewan, Alberta, Canada.
+The resulting nickel and cobalt products are sold to various markets, primarily in Europe and Asia.
+The Moa JV filed an updated National Instrument 43-101 Technical Report on March 31, 2023.

 The refinery facilities in Fort Saskatchewan have an annual combined production capacity of approximately 38,200 tonnes (100% basis) of nickel and cobalt.

-In 2021, Sherritt embarked on an expansion program that was advanced in 2022 focused on increasing annual MSP production by 20% of 2021 production or 6,500 tonnes of contained nickel and cobalt (100% basis).
-The expansion program capitalizes on the growing demand for high purity nickel and cobalt being driven by the accelerated adoption of electric vehicles and the energy transition in general and builds on the 26-year successful track record of the Moa Joint Venture.
-In addition, Sherritt is focused on implementing a new mine plan at Moa which will extend the life of mine to beyond 2040 through the conversion of mineral resources into reserves using an economic cut-off grade ("ECOG") and optimized life of mine ("LOM") plan.
+The Moa JV has a current estimated mine life of 25 years and has embarked on an expansion program focused on increasing annual MSP production by approximately 20% of contained nickel and cobalt (100% basis).
+This program capitalizes on the growing demand for high purity nickel and cobalt being driven by the accelerated adoption of electric vehicles ("EVs") and builds on the 29-year successful track record of the Moa Joint Venture.